 If you decide to freeze the filling, you will need to divide it into individual portions for each gyoza.
-This can be quite time consuming, you will also need to store them on a tray and not touching (otherwise they’ll stick together) which takes up a lot of freezer space.
+This can be quite time-consuming.
+You will also need to store them on a tray and not touch them (otherwise, they’ll stick together), which takes up a lot of freezer space.

 Once frozen, you can transfer them to a zip lock bag to free up space in your freezer, but all these steps are quite a lot of hassle.

 I only recommend this if you run out of wrappers and want to save the filling for next time.
-Try and use the filling in 2 months for the best results.
+Try to use the filling within 1 month.

 Before frying (wrapped)